A Framework for Human-Reason-Aligned Trajectory Evaluation in Automated Vehicles: Abstract

 \section{Abstract}

-A key challenge in deploying automated vehicles (AVs) is ensuring they make appropriate decisions in ethically challenging everyday driving situations.
-While much attention has been paid to rare, high-stakes dilemmas such as trolley problems, similar tensions also arise in routine scenarios—such as navigating empty intersections—where multiple human considerations, including legality and comfort, often conflict.
-Current AV planning systems typically rely on rigid rules, which struggle to balance these competing considerations and can lead to behaviour that misaligns with human expectations.
-This paper proposes a novel reasons-based trajectory evaluation framework that operationalises the tracking condition of Meaningful Human Control (MHC).
-The framework models the reasons of human agents, such as regulatory compliance, as quantifiable functions and evaluates how well candidate AV trajectories align with these reasons.
-By assigning adjustable weights to agent priorities and integrating a balance function to discourage the exclusion of any agent, the framework supports interpretable decision evaluation.
-Through a real-world-inspired overtaking scenario, we show how this approach reveals tensions, for instance between regulatory compliance, efficiency, and comfort.
-The framework functions as a modular evaluation layer over existing planning algorithms.
-It offers a transparent tool for assessing ethical alignment in everyday scenarios and provides a practical step toward implementing MHC in real-world AV deployment.
+One major challenge for the adoption and acceptance of automated vehicles (AVs) is ensuring that they can make sound decisions in everyday situations that involve ethical tension.
+Much attention has focused on rare, high-stakes dilemmas such as trolley problems.
+Yet similar conflicts arise in routine driving when human considerations, such as legality, efficiency, and comfort, come into conflict.
+Current AV planning systems typically rely on rigid rules, which struggle to balance these competing considerations and often lead to behaviour that misaligns with human expectations.
+This paper introduces a reasons-based trajectory evaluation framework that operationalises the tracking condition of Meaningful Human Control (MHC).
+The framework represents human agents’ reasons (e.g., regulatory compliance) as quantifiable functions and evaluates how well candidate trajectories align with them.
+It assigns adjustable weights to agent priorities and includes a balance function to discourage excluding any agent.
+To demonstrate the approach, we use a real-world-inspired overtaking scenario, which highlights tensions between compliance, efficiency, and comfort.
+Our results show that different trajectories emerge as preferable depending on how agents’ reasons are weighted, and small shifts in priorities can lead to discrete changes in the selected action.
+This demonstrates that everyday ethical decisions in AV driving are highly sensitive to the weights assigned to the reasons of different human agents.